 For legacy meters, issues of degrading accuracy with readings can take anywhere from months to years to identify and resolve.
-In most cases, these issues only come to the utility's attention when customers have flagged inconsistencies in their energy bills.
+In most cases, these issues only come to the utility's attention when customers have flagged inconsistencies in their energy bills ome argue that religion has no place in science.
+If you are Pope Francis, it is an argument that seems to have fallen on deaf ears.

 In the age of analytics, the timeline for detecting metering issues has reduced dramatically, which means utilities will be able to detect and repair faulty devices before customers see any effects on their bills.
-By facilitating a proactive approach to meter management, analytics tools help energy companies avoid many billing issues and strengthen their relationships with their customers.
+By facilitating a proactive approach Final Word